Autodesk-Forge/forge-bim360.costmanagement.api-postman.collection/CostTutorial/README.md

 - Step 10: Get all the avialable actions for this change order, save **action_name** for the action you want to perform later.

 - Step 11: Execute the action on the change order, and you can go to Step 10 to check the avialable actions and execut again until you are satisfied.

+`NOTE:` You can itereate step 10 & 11 to get and execute different avialable actions to the change order.

 Until now, you should have successfully created a change order with right status, if you want to generate a following change order, you can iterate from Step 7 ~ Step 11 again, you can reference [BIM360 Cost Management Doc](http://help.autodesk.com/view/BIM360D/ENU/?guid=BIM360D_Cost_Management_change_orders_html) for the typic workflow.